 Each of these can be used to cover or potentially replace bad teeth that need to be extracted or perhaps improved to make them more appealing.
 This will depend on the health of the tooth and the best solution to improve it.

 If you are a candidate for dental implants, the teeth will first be extracted and allowed to heal.
-That would be followed by the implant surgery.
-Implants are actually connected into the jawbone using a titanium post.
+That would be followed by implant surgery.
+Implants are actually connected to the jawbone using a titanium post.
 That post then fuses with the jawbone as healing commences.

 Part of your whole mouth restoration might include orthodontic treatments.
 There are times that the teeth or even the jaw might need to be aligned differently for optimal health and function.
 In this case, orthodontics could be used as part of the whole mouth restoration process.

 Full mouth restoration might require surgical treatment in some cases.
 This is typically only required if there is extensive restoration needed or if perhaps the jaw needs to be repositioned for the functionality of the mouth.

 So, what exactly will your dental provider look at as they work with you to determine a plan for your restoration process?
 Remember that this is a customized process that will be tailored to your needs.

 Here are some of the things that might be considered during the planning process.